GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-attach.md

 ---

 This Java tool is mainly used to inject DDTrace-Java agent into the currently running Java process without manually configuring and restarting the host Java process.

+DataKit also supports [dynamic instrumentation](../datakit/datakit-install/#apm-instrumentation){:target="_blank"} , which has fewer limitations and can be operated according to the documentation.

 <!-- markdownlint-disable MD046 MD030 -->
 <div class="grid cards" markdown>